overmesgit/aibattle/README.md

 ## TODO

-* landing page and rule explanation
-* deploy to the internet

-* check for claude ai errors
+* kill all docker images after and before running
+* run prompt immediately after activation

+## Ideas

 * battle time to local time
 * replace local image repo with gcp
-* message about 0 active prompts
-* kill all docker images after and before running

-## Ideas
+* add number of matches on leaderboard
 * explain game rule for users
 * program memory and cpu limits
 * match making depending on the score